hadarge/yoshi/docs/guides/jest-setup.md

 It creates a global [Browser](https://github.com/GoogleChrome/puppeteer/blob/v1.5.0/docs/api.md#class-browser) instance and a global [Page](https://github.com/GoogleChrome/puppeteer/blob/v1.5.0/docs/api.md#class-page) instance for every test file.
 They're available as `global.browser` and `global.page` respectively.

+Has a default test timeout of 10 seconds.

 ## Configuration

 This preset looks for a `jest-yoshi.config.js` file at the root of your project.
 The exported object is used to configure different parts of the preset.